nshkrdotcom/research_papers/ResearchProposal-Hub-5.md

-You've provided the same text as before, but I'll take this as a request to continue refining these psychological enhancements and, importantly, to focus on defining the *new* functions (like `ConfirmationBias`, `EmotionalCongruence`, etc.) in more detail, so we have a clearer path to implementation and testing.

 Let's build out the revised influence weight, defining the sub-functions and discussing how to approach them computationally.

 **Revised Influence Weight (with Defined Sub-functions):**